On this page

 How can I learn Sanskrit?

 The essential ingredient for learning a new language is input.
 Input is any language that you read or listen to for its meaning.
-As long as you keep receiving input that you enjoy and understand, you will acquire Sanskrit unconsciously and effortlessly.
+As long as you keep receiving input that you enjoy and understand, you will acquire Sanskrit unconsciously and with minimal effort.

 Our free online library of short Sanskrit books is especially designed to provide input for beginners and learners.
 Just keep reading books that look interesting.
 All of our books have word-for-word translations, so you can always click on a word to get help.